alphagov/notifications-net-client/DOCUMENTATION.md

 #### reference (optional)

-A unique identifier you can create if necessary.
+A unique identifier you can create if you need to.
 This reference identifies a single unique notification or a batch of notifications.
 For example:

 ```csharp
 string reference: "STRING";
 ```
-You can leave out this argument if you don't have a reference.
+You can leave out this argument if you do not have a reference.

 #### personalisation (optional)